Una Hunt

 Una Hunt Clarke Drage (January 6, 1876 – November 10, 1957) was an American author famed in her time for publishing Una Mary, an autobiographical reconstruction of the inner and outer world of her childhood.
 G. Stanley Hall, generally credited with discovering the concept of adolescence, considered her along with Marie Bashkirtseff and Mary MacLane to have exposed the world of female adolescent thought and emotion.
-She wasthe daughter of prominent geologist Frank Wigglesworth Clarke (1847–1931).
+She was the daughter of prominent geologist Frank Wigglesworth Clarke (1847–1931).